 Temperament & Intelligence of the Lilac Point Siamese

-The Lilac Point Siamese, like all Siamese cats, is a curious, playful, and highly affectionate cat that loves to be close to their owner.
-These traits, plus their unique and almost constant vocalizations, make them a popular family feline.
+Like all Siamese cats, the Lilac Point Siamese is a curious, playful, and highly affectionate cat that loves to be close to their owner.
+These traits and their unique and almost constant vocalizations make them a popular family feline.
 They are almost dog-like in many of their characteristics and don’t follow the traditional model of cats that keep to themselves.
 Siamese cats will follow you around the home, sit on your lap at every opportunity, and proceed to tell you all about their day!

 Of course, these traits make them a fairly demanding breed, and they need constant attention and affection.
 They do not enjoy being left alone for long periods, and if you are away from home frequently, you should consider the advice of dozens of Siamese owners and get a pair to keep each other company.

-Siamese cats are athletic and playful, and this, combined with their intelligence, makes for a fun and entertaining housemate.
-They will need plenty of mental stimulation, and you’ll need to invest in a few toys or a cat tree to keep them entertained when you are busy or at work.
-Siamese cats are one of the most loyal and loving cat breeds around, and it’s no wonder that they have become one of the most popular breeds on the planet.
+Siamese cats are athletic and playful, which, combined with their intelligence, makes for a fun housemate.
+They need plenty of mental stimulation, and you’ll need to invest in a few toys or a cat tree to keep them entertained when you are busy or at work.
+Siamese cats are one of the most loyal and loving cat breeds around, and it’s no wonder they have become one of the most popular cats on the planet.

 Are These Cats Good for Families?

 The Lilac Point Siamese is a great family cat.
 They are abundantly friendly, playful, and loyal and make great playmates for children.
-They love to be around people, more so than most other breeds, and make for an ideal family feline.
+They love to be around people more than most other breeds.

 Does This Breed Get Along With Other Pets?

 Siamese cats are highly social, love human interaction, and don’t enjoy being alone.
-This makes them far more likely to make friends with other family pets, like dogs than enemies.
-While they may see smaller pets like rodents as prey (as will almost all cat breeds), Siamese cats are generally great with other household pets.
+This makes them far more likely to make friends with other family pets, like dogs, than enemies.
+While they may see smaller pets like rodents as prey (as will almost all cats), Siamese cats are generally friendly to other household pets.